Tony Burke: Opposition (2013–2022)

 Following Labor's 2013 election loss, Burke was appointed Shadow Finance Minister and Manager of Opposition Business.

 After the 2016 federal election, Burke was appointed Shadow Minister for Environment and Water, Shadow Minister for Citizenship and Multicultural Australia, Shadow Minister for the Arts, in addition to his duties as the Manager of Opposition Business.

 In 2019, he became Shadow Minister for Industrial Relations, ending his roles in Environment and Water, and Citizenship and Multicultural Australia, but retaining the Arts.

 Albanese government (2022–present)

 Following the 2022 federal election, Burke was appointed Leader of the House, Minister for Employment and Workplace Relations and Minister for the Arts in the Albanese ministry.

 On 28 July 2024 it was announced that Burke would become the Minister for Home Affairs, Minister for Immigration, Citizenship and Multicultural Affairs and Minister for Cyber Security, in addition to continuing as the Minister for the Arts and Leader of the House, but would leave the role of Minister for Employment and Workplace Relations for Murray Watt.

 Following the 2025 federal election, it was announced that Burke would retain the Arts and Home Affairs portfolios, and would also take responsibility for the Australian Federal Police and ASIO.

+On 20 March 2026, Australian Prime Minister Anthony Albanese and Burke were heckled at a Eid morning prayers event at Lakemba Mosque.
+Several mosque attendees accused the Prime Minister and Home Affairs Minister of being "genocide supporters" Other members in the crowd booed.